Majority of corporate Trump ballroom donors represented by 3 lobbying firms, watchdog says

 Lobbyists from those three firms — Miller Strategies, Ballard Partners and Michael Best Strategies — mingled last month with the president and executives from America's top technology and cryptocurrency companies over tomato salad and Beef Wellington.

-The event took place in the White House East Room, a space that will one day adjoin the new $300 million White House ballroom, and was arranged to recognize donors who privately funded construction that's now under way.
+The event took place in the White House East Room, a space that will one day adjoin the new $300 million ballroom, and was arranged to recognize donors who privately funded construction that's now underway.
 Guests included representatives from more than two dozen nationally recognized firms, like tobacco giant Altria, Comcast, Microsoft and T-Mobile.

 Several companies retained more than one of the lobbying firms in 2025, paying hundreds of thousands annually for advocacy before Congress and the Trump administration.